Travel and subsistence

 Use of private vehicles

-• repay the actual cost of the travel to your employee.
+- repay the actual cost of the travel to their employee.

-If you repay the actual costs of travel to your employee, the following conditions must apply:
+If the employer repays the actual costs of travel to the employee, the repayment should be based on vouched receipts.

-Your employee may make a claim to Revenue for any travel expenses that were not covered by you.
-They should use the car expenses and capital allowances claim form.
+An employee may make a claim to Revenue for any travel expenses that were not covered by the employer.
+They should use the Car expenses and capital allowances claim form.

 Subsistence expenses

-If you repay the actual costs of subsistence to your employee, the following conditions must apply:
+If the employer repays the actual costs of subsistence to the employee, the repayment should be based on vouched receipts.

-If you pay subsistence expenses at rates higher than Civil Service rates, these must be approved by us in advance.
+If the employer pays subsistence expenses at rates higher than Civil Service rates, these must be approved by Revenue in advance.

 Note

-Your employee may decide to personally claim expenses and allowances reflecting the actual costs incurred by them.
-Where this happens and you have reimbursed their expenses, the amounts paid by you will be treated as taxable salary.
+An employee may decide to personally claim expenses and allowances reflecting the actual costs incurred by them.
+Where this happens, and the employer has reimbursed their expenses, the amounts paid by the employer will be treated as taxable salary.

 Next: Civil service rates